tfgg/magres-format/README.md

     extract-jc.py --help

 These scripts can be called with an atom list to restrict which atoms or couplings are shown.
+These can select an entire species

+    H

+will select all hydrogen atoms.
+They can select a single atom

+    H2

+will select the second hydrogen atom.
+They select ranges of atoms

+    H2-5

+will select the second to fifth hydrogen atoms.
+These can also be chained together with commas

+    H1-5,O

+will select the first five hydrogen atoms and all oxygen atoms.

 For example,

     extract-ms.py .
 Zn

 will print only the magnetic shieldings of zinc atoms in all the `.magres` files found in the current directory.

-    extract-ms.py .
-Zn1

-will print only the magnetic shielding of the first zinc atom

-    extract-ms.py .
-H1-5,O

-will print the magnetic shielding of the first five hydrogen atoms and all oxygen atoms.

 The `-N` flag optionally outputs in the first columns of the output an attempt at parsing out numbers in a path.
 This is useful for convergence tests.
 E.g. the path `grid_scale=2/energy_cut_off=80/ethanol.magres` will output the numbers 2.0 and 80.0 in the first two output columns.